kth-gt/cb2442/lab/b2/readme.md

 Blast the genes that you found in the previous bioinformatics lab against the reference genome of the bacteria that you chose (reference genomes provided in this lab).
 Remember to choose a suitable E-value for your search.

 **Q6** Which genes do NOT find a good match from this database?
-*Hint: open the Blast result in a text editor and use ctrl+F to find empty headers (headers without any matches).* It’s recommended to use a “tabular” output format.
+Retrieve only the non-matching genes and make a separate fasta file with them.
+**Hint: It’s recommended to use output format 7.
 See Blast help section for how to choose format.

  Depending on the version of Blast, you might get the output in the form of:

 ```verbatim
 # BLASTN 2.9.0+